Broncos–Steelers rivalry: 2000s-present: Roethlisberger, Tebow, and P. Manning

 On October 10, 2021, the two teams met in Pittsburgh for a Week 5 matchup in what proved to be the final start in the series for Roethlisberger, who retired after the season.
-Coming into this game with a three-game losing streak, the Steelers led the Broncos 24-6 entering the fourth quarter, but Broncos quarterback Teddy Bridgewater rallied the team back within five points following two touchdown passes.
-Despite Steelers kicker Chris Boswell kicking a late field goal to make the score 27-19, Bridgewater and the Broncos had a chance to send the game to overtime.
+Coming into this game with a three-game losing streak, the Steelers led the Broncos 24–6 entering the fourth quarter, but Broncos quarterback Teddy Bridgewater rallied the team back within five points following two touchdown passes.
+Despite Steelers kicker Chris Boswell kicking a late field goal to make the score 27–19, Bridgewater and the Broncos had a chance to send the game to overtime.
 Facing fourth-and-goal from the Steelers three-yard line, Bridgewater's final pass was intercepted by Steelers cornerback James Pierre, sealing a Pittsburgh victory and snapping a three-game losing streak for the team.
-For his career, Roethlisberger finished with a 4-6 record against the Broncos, which included a 1-2 playoff record.
+For his career, Roethlisberger finished with a 4–6 record against the Broncos, which included a 1–2 playoff record.

-The two teams are scheduled to meet again in 2024 in Denver.